uddhavb/BotsUpDesignMilestone/DESIGN.md

 ![img](https://github.ncsu.edu/rshah8/Design-Milestone/raw/master/Middleware.png)

 The middleware forms the central processing unit of our bot.
 It is this unit where the logic behind our bot lies.
 In case of GitHub repositories provided by the user, the middleware can access the repository by sending a request to GitHub.
 This request is processed by GitHub to provide the files.
 The middleware interprets the files that have been provided by the user and calls the respective API.
 The middleware also performs exception handling tasks including providing an ‘Unsupported Language’ error.
 It also renders the output as provided by the API, back to the user.

+Constraints and Guidelines:
+   * The analysis results are limited to certain language/extension of the input files.
+   * The precision, quality and performance of the results may vary as per the different APIs/tools that are used to analyse different languages.
+   * The input files are not modified by the bot as per the results so that the user has the freedom to choose the changes that he/she feels are necessary.
+   * The best time to use static analysis tool is early in the software development cycle.